-Most are more willing to take personal actions to cut down waste, but are sceptical of policy actions
+Most are more willing to take personal actions to cut down waste, but are skeptical of policy actions

-London, UK, April 26, 2019 - A new global study by Ipsos, carried out online among adults across 28 countries between February 22 and March 8, 2019, finds that while people worldwide have a myriad of concerns when it comes to environmental issues, climate change has climbed in importance since last year.
+Washington, DC, April 19, 2019 - A new global study by Ipsos, carried out online among adults across 28 countries between February 22 and March 8, 2019, finds that while people worldwide have a myriad of concerns when it comes to environmental issues, climate change has climbed in importance since last year.
 Among the top findings are:

 - Over a third of people around the world think that global warming/climate change (37%), air pollution, (35%), and dealing with the amount of waste we generate (34%) are among the top three environmental issues facing their country.
-Concern for these issues has widened since last year. - Britons share these concerns but think dealing with the amount of waste we generate (47%) is the top concern, followed by global warming/climate change (42%) and over-packaging of consumer goods (30%). - Britons are among the most supportive when it comes to policy actions to deal with non-recyclable product waste.
-Great Britain is the most supportive of the Government "naming and shaming" shops that use a lot of these products and taxing shops that use these products. - Most would prefer making individual-level lifestyle changes such as re-using disposable products or buying recycled products, rather than either avoiding purchases of disposables altogether or paying extra taxes and recycling fees.
+Concern for these issues has widened since last year. - Americans share these concerns about global warming/climate change (47%) and dealing with the amount of waste we generate (40%), but think future energy sources and supplies (28%) is a bigger concern than air pollution (21%). - The U.S. is sixth worldwide in thinking that global warming/climate change is a top issue, surpassed by Japan (52%), Spain (51%), Germany (50%), Canada (48%), and South Korea (48%). - Most would prefer making individual-level lifestyle changes such as re-using disposable products, rather than either avoiding purchases of disposables altogether or paying extra taxes and recycling fees.